-Amyris and Ingredion Partner to Manufacture and Market Sugar Reduction and Fermentation-Based Food Ingredients
+Amyris And Ingredion Partner To Manufacture And Market Sugar Reduction And Fermentation-based Food Ingredients

-EMERYVILLE, Calif. and WESTCHESTER, Ill., May 03, 2021 (GLOBE NEWSWIRE) -- Amyris, Inc. ( AMRS), a leading synthetic biotechnology company active in the Clean Health and Beauty markets through its consumer brands and a top supplier of sustainable and natural ingredients, today announced that it has signed an agreement with Ingredion Incorporated (: INGR), a leading global ingredient solutions provider to the food and beverage industry, for the exclusive licensing of Amyriss zero-calorie, nature-based, fermented Reb M sweetener.
+EMERYVILLE, Calif. and WESTCHESTER, Ill., May 3, 2021 /PRNewswire/ -- Amyris, Inc. (Nasdaq: AMRS), a leading synthetic biotechnology company active in the Clean Health and Beauty markets through its consumer brands and a top supplier of sustainable and natural ingredients, today announced that it has signed an agreement with Ingredion Incorporated (NYSE: INGR), a leading global ingredient solutions provider to the food and beverage industry, for the exclusive licensing of Amyris's zero-calorie, nature-based, fermented Reb M sweetener.
 In addition, the agreement includes an Ingredion minority ownership stake in the Amyris Brazilian manufacturing facility that is currently under construction.

 - The parties will enter into an R&D collaboration agreement to create and advance the development of sustainably sourced, zero-calorie, nature-based sweeteners and potentially other types of fermentation-based food ingredients.